glen-s/hawtdawg-all-ears/FAQ.md

 Not typing as much as we might.

 A third paragraph with maybe one sentence?
 We should have two!
 Or three since the actual material we should be typing is made up of a few sentences.

+## Where do I list my favorite treats?

+Open the Hawt Dawg app.

+Scroll down.
+Do some stuff.

+You're done when you click Save Changes!